Hanoi fun guide, beds to silk

 The living room style Studio is aimed at CEO chinwags for up to 20 persons.
 The 450 rooms include 48sq m modern ensembles in sleek straight lines with enough space to swing an elephant by the tail and the 56 Suites ramp it up further.

 Expect a Spa at JW with 11 treatment rooms and wellness by the yard with Vietnamese as well as Asian treatments and massage.
-There is an indoor swimming pool and a round-the-clock fitness centre for de-stressing suits in need of a cardio-workout when that Blackberry keeps buzzing.
+There is an indoor swimming pool and a round-the-clock fitness centre for de-stressing suits in need of a cardio-workout when that iPhone keeps buzzing.
+This is a no-nonsense business and conference hotel but its location is a tad far for leisure trippers.

 Futuristic JW Marriott Hanoi/ photo: hotel